caiovms/caiovms/README.md

 <H1> Caio Vinícius :man_technologist: </H1>

-Hi, my name is Caio, I work as a Senior Software Engineer at [Warren Brasil](https://warren.com.br).
+Hi, my name is Caio,

-Software engineer with 7 years of experience in back-end development mainly in the financial market.
-My work is focused on impacting the most customers by transforming code into value deliveries.
+I'm Software Engineer with 7 years of experience in back-end development mainly in the financial industry, writing code in C#/.NET.

-I write code mostly in C#, sometimes in Python.
+  - Work experience creating a microservice from scratch to calculate multiple financial metrics, dealing with high volume data;
+  - Work experience remodeling architecture of a monolithic system in the insurance industry to use microservices;
+  - Work experience creating a WebApi for a bank correspondent, providing functionalities of a bank branch in these extension points;
+  - Work experience creating new features and maintaining a permission system for a multinational in the retail industry;
+  - Solid knowledge in .NET and cloud with AWS;
+  - Bachelor in Information Systems with Master in Computer Science;

-I'm always trying to learn new things, currently I'm trying to delve into code practices and clean architecture and also in Cloud Computing using AWS.
+I really like to learn new things, currently I'm trying to delve into code practices and clean architecture and also in Cloud Computing using AWS.

+I'm proactive, adaptable and centered.

 Being proactive and organized has brought me great results on my journey.
 Also, I strongly believe in teamwork.